Factoring polynomials over function fields: The main algorithm

+For the last two claims of the theorem, first notice that when $G(T)$ is absolutely irreducible, the matrices $M$ will have full rank $m+1$ in every factor ring in play on the algorithm so the algorithm will terminate with a certificate of absolute irreducibility.
+Finally, a general factoring algorithm follows from Lemma \ref{lem:poles} and the discussion surrounding it. \end{proof}

-\begin{Remark} What Theorem \ref{thm:main} does not do is identify the $u_{ij}$ with specific elements of an algebraic extension of $k$, necessarily.
-For that, we need to further factor the factor of $G(T)$ corresponding to the ring $R'$ as a product of irreducibles to obtain the full decomposition of $R'$ as a sum of local rings and identify the $u_{ij}$ with constants in each summand.
+\begin{Remark} What Algorithm \ref{alg:main} and Theorem \ref{thm:main} don't do is to identify the $u_{ij}$ with specific elements of an algebraic extension of $k$, necessarily.
+For that, we need to further factor the factor of $G(T) \pmod \fm$ corresponding to the ring $R'$ as a product of irreducibles to obtain the full decomposition of $R'$ as a sum of local rings and identify the $u_{ij}$ with constants in each summand.
+Note that it is possible that $G(T) \pmod \fm$ has irreducible factors of degree greater than $1$ and, in the local ring corresponding to that factor, $\sum {\hat u}_{ij}h_{ij}T^i$ will not give a factor of $G(T)$ of the required form over $k$.
+If such an irreducible factor of $G(T) \pmod \fm$ is detected, the corresponding local ring can be discarded.
+For each linear factor of $G(T) \pmod \fm$, once it is identified, we obtain a summand of $R'$ which is a local ring with residue field $k$ and projecting each ${\hat u}_{ij}$ to the residue fields yields the $u_{ij}$, completing the factorization process.

 As mentioned in the introduction, the first step in most standard factoring algorithms for $K[T]$ is to fully factor $G(T) \in (\calO/\fm)[T]$ and how it is performed depends on the nature of the field $k$.
 In our algorithm, this step may not be required at all (if $G(T)$ has no factors, or a single irreducible factor, of the required form) or it may only be needed for a proper factor of $G(T)$.